Skip to main content

 • Cache frequently accessed data (5-10 minute TTL)

-• Return only fields you’ll use in instructions
+• Return only fields you’ll use in your prompt

 • Use database indexes on lookup fields (contact_number, external_id, or your internal customer IDs)